tytydraco/yessleep/out/I_dont_think_Ill_be_buying_flowers_again.md

 Something felt awfully...*wrong* with the place.
 There was this foreboding pressure pressing in on my ears, the silence only carrying the quiet huffs of the AC.

 I shook my head.
 There wasn't anything particularly wrong with the place right now.
 In fact, it seemed better than the last time I had seen it.
-Rob, or whoever was sustaining the place, was doing one hell of a job.
+Rob, or whoever was taking care of the place, was doing one hell of a job.

 But I just...couldn't shake the feeling.